redhat-na-ssa/fraud-detection-workshop/README.md

 ## What's needed to participate.

-A web browser with internet access
+- A web browser with internet access.

-### An Openshift cluster
+- An Openshift cluster with OpenDataHub and JupyterHub installed.

-A login will be provided.
+  - A login will be provided.

 ### Launch Jupyter Hub
 OpenShift Data Science makes extensive use of Jupter Hub, a project that enables